 What Users Think About Zoho

-Users report that they like the integrations Zoho CRM offers with other business applications, as well as its ability to streamline processes such as billing.
+Users of Zoho report that they like the integrations Zoho offers with other business applications as well as its ability to streamline processes such as billing.
 However, the tool is not without complaints.
-In particular, reviewers expressed frustration with Zoho CRM’s customer service response times.
-You can read more on our Zoho Review page.
+In particular, reviewers expressed frustration with Zoho’s customer service response times.

 Where to Find Zoho